cy6erskunk/q-n-a/docs/Technical_rules.md

 t.18

-1 The combat area of the piste is 1.50 meters wide .FIE
+1 The combat area of the piste is 1.50 meters wide .

-8

-November 2023

 2 The piste is 14 metres long , with a total tolerance on the whole length of 4 cm, so that each competitor , being placed at 2 metres from the centre line , has at his disposal for retreating a total distance of 5 metres without it being necessary for him to cross the rear limit of the piste with both feet.

 3 The conductive safety borders, indicated in Fig. 1, the diagram of the pistes for poules, DE, finals and semi-finals, including the pistes already having safety borders, do not form part of the piste.

 4 The distance between the score machine table or stand and the edge of the piste should be between 1 meter and 5 meters.
 Any slave score machine must not be placed nearer than 5 meters from the edge of the runback area.
-FIE

-9

-November 2023

 t.19 Five lines should be drawn very clearly on the piste at right angles to its length, as follows: